Adopt a survey for 2026!

 SG-Montana2

 Back in 2008, there weren't that many species recorded on this transect north of the Montana Mountains - but of those we found, all but one were conservation priorities in Nevada.
 If you were looking for a place to listen to Brewer's Sparrows, this appeared to be that place!
-However, it burned in 2012, so now: ?
+However, it burned in 2012, so question marks remained.
+Thanks to donors like you, we were able to resurvey this site in 2025, and begin to answer some of those questions!

 Explore All Surveys

 Check out all of the survey transects in our database here.
-Dentations can be made to any survey transect at any time.
+Dontations can be made to any survey transect at any time.